Tropical lifting problem for the intersection of plane curves: Examples

 Example \ref{ex1} explains why we need the assumption that the map $\Phi_2|_{\cSI'}$ is injective.

 \begin{remark} If we regard the two bold line segments in $\Delta_g$ as different things as in Figure \ref{fex1}, they form a cycle.
-Thus, we can regard the assumption that the map $\Phi_2|_{\cSI'}$ is injective is a part of the assumption that the union of the elements of $\Phi_2(\cSI')$ is a forest. \end{remark}
+Thus, we can regard the assumption that the map $\Phi_2|_{\cSI'}$ is injective is a part of the assumption that the union of the elements of $\Phi_2(\cSI')$, regarded as a multiset, is a forest. \end{remark}

 \begin{example} Let

 Then, the tropical curves $\Trop(V(f))$ and $\Trop(V(g))$ are as in Figure \ref{fex2}, and hence the intersection $\Trop(V(f))\cap \Trop(V(g))$ is the union of the elements of $\cLS(f, g)$, and the stable intersection divisor is